Only "Old Men" Are Going Into Battle: Plot

-Plot Summary

 The movie begins in the late summer of 1943 during the Battle of the Dnieper.

 The pilots of the 2nd Squadron of the Fighter Aircraft Guard Regiment are returning from the mission.
 However, the commanding officer, captain Titarenko, also known as "Maestro," is missing.
 Nobody (except for Makarych, the technician) even hopes he survived, since he didn't even have enough fuel, but then suddenly the German Messerschmitt Bf 109 shows up and lands on the airfield.
 It turns out that Maestro was shot down behind enemy lines, however, the advancing USSR infantry saved him and he received a war trophy aircraft on an advance airfield.

 The next day the reinforcements come to the regiment and are being assigned to the squadrons.
 Several newcomers, including Second Lieutenant Aleksandrov and Third Lieutenants Shchedronov and Sagdullayev, ask for a place in the 2nd Squadron.
 Titarenko inquires about their musical skills: 2nd Squadron is also known as the "Singing Squadron," as during free time they perform as an amateur orchestra with the commander himself acting as conductor.
 Shchedronov sings «Darkie», earning the corresponding nickname.

 Having only had a brief chat with the reinforcements, the "old men" take off to intercept a group of German bombers.
 Experienced pilots don't allow the newcomers with them, saying only "you’ll have your share of fighting soon enough:" they know that the new pilots have only received basic training due to a shortened curriculum and are not battle-ready.

 They all return to the airfield safely, however, Maestro is furious: his wingman, First Lieutenant Skvortzov, left the battle without a permit, and it appears he did so not for the first time.
 They have a serious discussion and it turns out that during the Battle of Kursk Skvortzov had barely survived an encounter with a German ace pilot and since then has had a subconscious fear of dogfights.
 Depressed Skvortzov asks to be released from active duty and to be enlisted to an infantry regiment instead, however, Titarenko burns the report, deciding to give his friend another chance.